Reek da Villian: Early life

-Flipmode Entertainment
+Music career

 Reek met rapper Busta Rhymes at a mixtape/clothing store called Central Station in Uniondale, New York in 2006.
 Reek continued to release a series of mixtapes, but his first big look was on the official remix of Busta Rhymes' "Don't Touch Me (Throw da Water on 'Em)".
 Soon after he appeared on BET's Rap City with The Game, Busta Rhymes, Tre Beatz and DJ Sratchator.
 Then a week later, he made an appearance on 106 & Park to perform with Flipmode Squad.
 Reek left Flipmode in February 2009, because of business reasons.

 In late 2010, Reek collaborated with Busta Rhymes and Swizz Beats for the song & music titled: Mechanics.

 In 2011, Reek signed to Busta Rhymes' new label Conglomerate Records and in 2012, as 'The Conglomerate', official mixtape was released.

 Reek released a series of mixtapes on Busta Rhymes's Conglomerate label, but saw little action taken therefore departed ways.
-As of July 24, 2014, Reek is no longer signed with Conglomerate Records.
-Since his split from Busta Rhymes’ Conglomerate Label, Reek has been on his own grind under a new label; oneDOTone Records, a NYC-based indie label who promotes music from hip-hop, R&B and EDM artists.
+As of 2014, Reek was working with a NYC-based indie label, oneDOTone Records, which promotes music from hip-hop, R&B and EDM artists.